cysouw/diathesis/text/c07_reflexive.md

 c.
 Er wäscht sich die Haare.
 :::

-Genitive arguments are vanishing from the German language, so it is difficult to find examples of a proper genitive argument coreferent with the nominative subject [@next].
+Genitive arguments are vanishing from the German language, so it is difficult to find examples of a proper genitive argument coreferent with the nominative subject.
+An old-fashioned sounding example is given in [@next].

 ::: ex
 Ich erinnre mich meiner, wie ich, Dich liebend.^[~~DWDS~~: Die Zeit, 09.06.1961, Nr.
 24.]